varletjs/rattail/docs/general/is-number.md

 # isNumber

-Determine whether the input value is a number
+Determine whether the input value is a `number`.

 ### Usage